wellcomecollection/docs/rfcs/038-sierra-series/README.md

 As series and Host Item Entries can have volumes, the proposal is to represent them as Works with a `partOf` field containing the Work that they belong to.
-Additionally, if a serie or Host Item Entry has an identifier (such as ISSN os ISBn or other) the proposal is to mint a canonical identifier in the pipeline and to expose that identifier in the API.
+Additionally, if a series or Host Item Entry has an identifier (such as ISSN os ISBn or other) the proposal is to mint a canonical identifier in the pipeline and to expose that identifier in the API.
-Finally, the proposal is to model a serie statement or a Host Item Entry with a type `Work`.
+Finally, the proposal is to model a series statement or a Host Item Entry with a type `Work`.

 ### Examples

 - [1074785](https://search.wellcomelibrary.org/iii/encore/record/C__Rb1074785?lang=eng&suite=cobalt&marcData=Y)
-This is an example of a serie statement in 490 + 830.
+This is an example of a series statement in 490 + 830.
 In this example the information contained in 830 and 490 is exactly the same, so the result is just one statement.
 ```yaml
 "partOf": [